ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-a-custom-sensitive-information-type-in-scc-powershell.md

     For custom sensitive information types, the Publisher property value will be something other than Microsoft Corporation.

-  - Replace \<Name\> with the Name value of the sensitive information type (for example, Employee ID) and run the following command to verify the sensitive information type is no longer listed:
+  - Replace \<Name\> with the Name value of the sensitive information type (for example, Employee ID) and run the [Get-DlpSensitiveInformationType](https://docs.microsoft.com/powershell/module/exchange/policy-and-compliance-dlp/get-dlpsensitiveinformationtype?view=exchange-ps) cmdlet to verify the sensitive information type is no longer listed:

     ```
     Get-DlpSensitiveInformationType -Identity "<Name>"